 What made that session unique was not what he said, but the indifference shown by the attendees to anything but sales and marketing.
-I’ll clarify this later as to not degrade those who sole focus is sales and marketing.
+I’ll clarify this later so as not to degrade those whose sole focus is sales and marketing.
 But without the back office, they couldn’t do their jobs.

 Food for thought: what is your definition of the back office?